ibrado/jekyll-paginate-content/README.md

 But this is.
 ```

-At this time, you'll need at least 4 dashes or equal signs in Setext style headers.
+At this time, you'll need at least 4 dashes for Setext-style &lt;h2&gt;.
 Note that Setext only supports &lt;h1&gt; and &lt;h2&gt;.

 ### Page headers and footers